 If your only experience of cherries is from a market stall or supermarket then you will be very pleasantly surprised with the flavour of fresh Stella cherries straight from your own tree.

-As well as being self-fertile, it is also a good pollinator for other cherries including the traditional English cherries (many of which are not self-fertile and have complicated pollination requirements).
+As well as being self-fertile, it is also a good pollinator for other cherries including the traditional English cherries (most of which are not self-fertile).
 It is therefore a very good starting point if you think you may add further cherry trees to your garden or orchard in the future.

 Please fill in the details below and we will let you know when Stella cherry trees are back in stock.

 Delivery period: Trees are delivered between November and March.
 However it is best to order as soon as you can to ensure items are reserved for you.
 If you live in an area with very cold winters please let us know so that we can scheduled delivery for early spring.